 A. Yes.
-When you submit your entries on the Challenge.gov site, give each entry a different name.
+You may submit multiple entries via email to NIAPrizeInput@nih.gov.
+Please be sure to send a separate email for each solution.
 Each solution must be sufficiently novel and unique and not be a minor modification of a prior submission.

 Q. Do I need to send a prototype along with my challenge submission?

 A. Yes.
 A demonstration of the developed app must be included either via weblink, as a downloadable app from a website or as a prototype app on a demonstration mobile device.
 If a login is required, demo accounts with password should be provided which will enable evaluators to access all parts of the product.
 If there are different interfaces [i.e., a separate interface for caregiver and a different interface for a provider (e.g., physician)] separate logins should be provided.
 If the team opts for submitting the app on a demonstration mobile device then four such devices must be submitted.
 Upon receipt of the written entries, an address will be provided for the shipment of the prototypes, with all accessories needed for functionality, to NIA.
 Prototypes will be returned to the entrants after the judging process.